cfjedimaster/brackets-jsdownloader/readme.md

 Updates
 =======
+[12/20/2013] Added LungoJS and QuoJS libs (pull request by matheusrocha89)

 [12/2/2013] Removed NativeFileSystem from main as I wasn't using it.
 Also removed a large commented out block.

 [11/28/2013] Lower cache (one minute), fix Zepto.js data